LucasiBai/ModuloUsuarios-Emser/README.md

 ```

 - `python3 or py manage.py migrate` to migrate database
-- `python3 or py manage.py runserver` to initialize the App.
+- `python3 or py manage.py runserver` to initialize the backend app.

 ## Information: